kosmonautdnb/lucyte_cv/README.md

 Object tracking base: https://www.youtube.com/watch?v=Vfx42kb2aPM

-Lucyte is not yet fast even with OpenCL.
+Lucyte is not yet very fast even with OpenCL.
 However, most feature tracking tasks can take larger time steps and be executed in parallel on dedicated hardware.